In 2021, Norco College's tuition was $1,380 a year for in-state students and $10,080 a year for out-of-state students.

-Norco College is a public institution, so it offers a reduced tuition rate of $1,380 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $9,330 a year.
+Norco College is a public institution, which means it offers a reduced tuition rate of $1,380 for in-state students who attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.